 Child and Family Mental Health Work and Advocacy

-- Family Coach, specializing in helping parents and caregivers with children with serious behavioral disorders, ages 5 to 25+
+- Family Coach, I specialize in helping parents and caregivers like me, with children with serious behavioral disorders and addictions, ages 5 to 25+.

 - Certified Parent Support Provider – conferred by the Federation of Families for Children’s Mental Health

 - Support group facilitator since 1999 for parents and family members of a child, teen, or young adult with a serious behavioral disorder.